 What is Home Equity?

 A home equity loan, also known as a line of credit, is a great option for borrowers in Australian.
-If you are ever in need of some extra cash, whether during emergency or other purposes, your home equity can be used as a source of low cost funds to help you achieve those personal goals.
+If you are ever in need of some extra cash, whether during an emergency or other purposes, your home equity can be used as a source of low-cost funds to help you achieve those personal goals.

 Many parts of Australia’s property market took off in 2014 and 2015, which is not a hidden fact.
 However, the prime question is, “what does this mean for homeowners?”

 For homeowners, the catch here is that your home equity is actually gold mine that you are sitting on and the funds from it can be tapped into to achieve your personal wish-list of travelling the world, or other things in your bucket list.